Madison Brooks suspects’ lawyers are denying police claims that she was drunk

 According to a police affidavit, footage from the bar also showed her falling over several times, stumbling and struggling to stand in front of at least one of the suspects before they left the bar together.

-But the defence’s lawyer insisted on Friday that Brooks gave verbal consent after the suspects made sexual advances towards her.
+But the defence lawyers insisted on Friday that Brooks gave verbal consent when the suspects made sexual advances towards her.

-“If anyone does research on what a .391 is, that is alcohol poisoning and death,” Mr Haley said.
-“Based on her actions that evening leading up to getting in the car with the young men and based on the fact that information from Reggie’s has come out saying that she did not have any alcohol beverage from around 12.50am until the time that she left, gives us reason to believe that those results are inaccurate.”
+“If anyone does research on what a .391 [BAC] is, that is alcohol poisoning and death,” Mr Haley said.

+“Based on her actions that evening leading up to getting in the car with the young men, based on the fact that information from Reggie’s has come out saying that she did not have any alcohol beverage from around 12.50am until the time that she left, gives us reason to believe that those results are inaccurate,” he added.

+The attorneys, who said they did not “intend on trying the case on the media,” clarified that the video taken inside the car showed the defendants engaging in a conversation with Brook, but did not depict them having sex as it was earlier reported.

+The video will not be released at this time, the legal team said.
+Video of Brooks leaving the vehicle “unharmed” will also be released at a later date.